wanjo-tech/vm2/en.md

 # Building a Secure Sandbox Environment with `node:vm`

-**Abstract**: As JavaScript sees widespread use, ensuring the security of code execution has become a crucial challenge in software development.
-The `node:vm` module in Node.js offers a way to create isolated execution environments, albeit with security limitations.
-This paper explores the extension of the `node:vm` module to develop a new, more secure sandbox environment, aiming to fill the gap left by the discontinued maintenance of the `vm2` library.
-By detailing design strategies and core implementations, this paper aims to provide developers with a secure and flexible solution for executing third-party or untrusted code safely.
-Additionally, it discusses the sandbox's application fields and limitations, emphasizing its suitability and limitations in specific scenarios.
+**Abstract**: The widespread application of JavaScript introduces a crucial challenge in software development: ensuring secure code execution.
+The `node:vm` module in Node.js offers a method for creating isolated execution environments, though it comes with security limitations.
+This paper explores extending the `node:vm` module to develop a new, more secure sandbox environment, aiming to address the discontinuation of the `vm2` library.
+By detailing design strategies and core implementations, we aim to provide developers with a secure and flexible solution for safely executing third-party or untrusted code.
+Additionally, the paper discusses the sandbox's application fields and limitations, emphasizing its suitability and limitations in specific scenarios.

 **Authors**:
 - Wanjo Chan (@mgttt), main author, responsible for sandbox design and implementation, wanjochan@gmail.com
-- @XmiliaH, provided a significant number of sandbox escape test cases
+- @XmiliaH, contributed numerous sandbox escape test cases
-- @j4k0xb, contributed some sandbox escape cases
+- @j4k0xb, contributed sandbox escape cases

-The importance of securely executing third-party or untrusted code in modern software development cannot be overstated.
-While JavaScript's dynamic and flexible nature significantly boosts development efficiency, it also introduces numerous security challenges.
-Node.js's `node:vm` module offers a way to create isolated execution environments, effectively segregating code execution, yet historically reported security vulnerabilities have raised widespread concern.
-Despite attempts like the `vm2` library to build safer sandboxes atop `node:vm`, fundamental issues led to `vm2`'s eventual discontinuation [1].
+The critical importance of securely executing third-party or untrusted code in modern software development is undeniable.
+While JavaScript's dynamic and flexible nature boosts development efficiency, it also poses numerous security challenges.
+Node.js's `node:vm` module facilitates the creation of isolated execution environments, providing effective code segregation.
+However, security vulnerabilities reported historically have attracted significant community attention.
+Despite efforts like the `vm2` library to construct safer sandboxes over `node:vm`, foundational issues led to the eventual discontinuation of `vm2` [1].

-This paper aims to explore the extension of the `node:vm` module to create a new, secure sandbox environment, intending to fill the void left by the `vm2` library.
-The code is publicly available on GitHub [2].
+This paper aims to delve into extending the `node:vm` module to forge a new, secure sandbox environment, striving to fill the void left by the `vm2` library.
+The developed code is publicly accessible on GitHub [2].

 ## Overview of Node.js `node:vm` Module

-The `node:vm` module allows the creation of an isolated JavaScript execution environment, equipped with custom global variables, isolated from the main Node.js environment.
-This feature enables developers to safely execute third-party code, effectively preventing potential malicious operations from affecting the main environment.
+The `node:vm` module enables the creation of an isolated JavaScript execution environment, equipped with custom global variables, thereby isolated from the primary Node.js environment.
+This capability allows developers to execute third-party code safely, effectively mitigating potential malicious impacts on the main environment.

 ## Strategy for Designing an Extended Sandbox Environment

-With the discontinuation of the `vm2` library, the need for extending a new sandbox environment based on `node:vm` has grown.
-Our aim is to build a sandbox capable of defending against security threats such as:
+The cessation of the `vm2` library has increased the demand for a new sandbox environment based on `node:vm`.
+Our goal is to construct a sandbox that can safeguard against threats like:

 - Prototype pollution
 - Global variable leakage